keoko/sisyphus/README.md

 ### TODO
+- merge data from multiple directories
+- sort file strategy (by name?)
+- get key from URI
+- merge data from multiple schemas
 - schema coercion
-- merge data from multiple files
-- merge data from multiple schemas
-- sort file strategy (by name?)
 - configuration hierarchy
 - configuration variants
 - store data as YAML and convert it to EDN